parsokev/Graph_UI/README.md

 - [Qt](https://www.qt.io/licensing/open-source-lgpl-obligations#lgpl)

-In accordance with the wishes of Qt, the LPGLv3 license has been included with this repository and the links to both license agreements of the Graphviz and Qt are provided above.
+In accordance with the wishes of Qt and Graphviz, the LGPLv3 license has been included with this repository and the links to the license agreements for both Graphviz and Qt are provided above.